Native American Indian Dog

 |Competitive Registration Qualification/ Information||DRA, NKC, NAID|

 The Native American Indian Dog is an ancient breed and perhaps the last of the canines which served as the perfect companions to the Americans since ancient times.
-Prior to the introduction of horses, these dogs engaged in a host of tasks like pulling a sled, carrying loads, as well as helping in game hunting and protecting women and young kids.
+Before the introduction of horses, these dogs engaged in a host of tasks like pulling a sled, carrying loads, as well as helping in game hunting and protecting women and young kids.

 There is, however, a lot of argument regarding the lineage of this breed.
-Some think that they have descended from the pet dogs of the Native Americans, while a few are of the opinion that it is the same as the Carolina dog or maybe an intimate relative of it.
+Some think that they have descended from the pet dogs of the Native Americans, while a few believe that it is the same as the Carolina dog or maybe an immediate relative of it.

 Karen Markel, belonging to the Majestic View Kennels, took initiatives of recreating the existing breeds and crossed them with a whole lot of dogs like the Alaskan Malamute, Siberian Husky, German Shepherd, and Chinook.
 Presently the American Rare Breed Association and the National Kennel Club recognizes the NAID.
-Since they were aloof and secluded from human habitation for a long time, they generally do not do well in homes, unless raised in a family since birth.
+Since they were reserved and secluded from human habitation for a long time, they generally do not do well in homes, unless raised in a family since birth.
 They serve as great working dogs at present employed in several tasks like hunting, assistance dogs for the disabled, therapy dogs, skijoring dogs as well as rescue animals.

-When brought up in a family, since their puppy days, they turn out to be highly loyal and affectionate dogs, bonding intimately with the members of their family.
-They are great protectors, keeping a close vigil on their kith and kin as well as the properties of the household they dwell in.
+When brought up in a family, since their puppy days, they turn out to be highly loyal and affectionate dogs, bonding intimately with the members.
+They are great protectors, keeping a close vigil on their kith and kin as well as the properties of the household they dwell.
 They have a shy demeanor when strangers are around, but not aggressive or attacking, a quality that does not make them excellent guard dogs.
 The NAID shares a great rapport with kids alongside other dogs, pets and even livestock.